Ruchip16/Summer-of-Bitcoin-Exercise/README.md

 **Steps to get the maximum profit of the knapsack:**

-1] Calculate profit/weight ratio, we will include that object which has maximum profit/weight

-2] According to knapsack problem, we have to include that objects which have maximum profit
+According to knapsack problem, we have to include that objects which have maximum profit

-3] Check if current weight < current capacity if it is then we will recursively calculate the max profit

-4] Else we will just call the function and check for the next iteartion
+1] If weight of current transaction ID < the Maximum Weight then we can either include that particular ID or we'll not include depending on whether that item will be a part of maximum profit item or not.

+2] Otherwise, if the weight of current item is >=  maximum weight we'll surely not include it.

 Similar is our given problem statement.